jasonacox/pypowerwall/docs/README.md

     * FWUpdateSucceeded - Firmware Upgrade Succeeded
     * PodCommissionTime - Unknown

-## TETHC - Tesla Energy Total Home Controller
+#### TETHC - Tesla Energy Total Home Controller

 * Details
-    * Appears to be controller for Powerwall
+    * Appears to be controller for Powerwall/2/+ Systems
     * ECU Type is 224
     * Part 1092170-XX-Y (Powerwall 2)
     * Part 2012170-XX-Y (Powerwall 2.1)
     * Part 3012170-XX-Y (Powerwall +)

-## TEPOD - Tesla Energy Powerwall
+#### TEPOD - Tesla Energy Powerwall

 * Details
+    * Appears to be the Powerwall battery system (not sure of what POD stands for)
     * ECU Type is 226
     * Part 1081100-XX-Y
     * Component of TETHC

-## TEPINV - Tesla Energy Powerwall Inverter
+#### TEPINV - Tesla Energy Powerwall Inverter

 * Details
+    * Appears to be the Powerwall Inverter for battery energy storage/release
     * ECU Type is 253
     * Part 1081100-XX-Y
     * Component of TETHC